Want to know the secret to planning the best wedding ever?

 At this point, you’re clear on your vision.
 You know which tasks you need assistance with, who you’d like to assign them to and have a timeline and budget for completion.

-A great way to remain involved in the process is to use a site that allows multiple people to collaborate on projects, like Airtable or Trello.
-These resources are helpful for keeping track of where everyone is in the process, and bonus.
-You can be as nosy as you want without pestering anyone.
+A great way to remain involved is to use a site that allows multiple people to collaborate on projects, like Airtable or Trello.
+These resources are helpful for keeping track of where everyone is in the process, and as a bonus, you can be as nosy as you want without bugging anyone.

 When someone agrees to help, be clear on your expectations, including the timeline and how much involvement you want to have.

 It’s a delicate balance.
-You don’t want to become totally overbearing and micromanaged – nobody likes a bridezilla – yet still.
-This is your big day, of course, you want it to be perfect.
+You don’t want to become overbearing and micromanaged – nobody likes a bridezilla – yet still.
+This is your big day; you want it to be perfect.

 Conclusion

-Having wedding planning help and input from those you care about is extraordinary.
-After all, a wedding is a celebration of love, and yours is made even more special.
-Through the combined skills and efforts of those you love.
-Honestly?
-That’s priceless.
+Getting help with wedding planning and input from those you care about is extraordinary.
+After all, a wedding a celebration of love, and yours is made even more special by the combined skills and efforts of those you love.
+Honestly, that’s priceless.